jobailey/http-server/README.md

 # HTTP Server

 ## Description
 This is a script designed to create a simple webserver for the **localhost** to access.
 I had never worked with Python as a language before, so this is my first time getting familiarized with some of the functions in the Python 3 library.
-It was created with guidance from Andrew Klatzke at A Medium Corporation.
+Some of the development capabilities of Python 3 are used in the creation of this webserver.

 ## Dependencies